polatengin/project-standards/Documentation-Conventions.md

 Since good documentation is important, there should be some _guideline_ or _check-list_ to make sure that the documentation is good 😀

-Here is a opinionated _check-list_ for good documentation;
+Here is an opinionated _check-list_ for good documentation;

 * Documentation should be in a universal format, such as, _Markdown_, _Microsoft Word_, _Microsoft Powerpoint_, etc.